Fight against discrimination

 - For staff: harcelementsexuel-smutuniv-rennes [dot] fr

-Focus on the use of the customary first name
+Focus on the use of the chosen first name

-Since 2019, the university facilitates the use if the customary fist name for any person who requests it.
+Since 2019, the university facilitates the use of the chosen fist name for any person who requests it.

-The information collected on this form is processed by the Department of Training and University Life (DFVU), the authorised agents of the Department of Information Systems (DSI) and the school concerned, in order to set up the first name requested.
+The information collected on this form is processed by the Department of Training and University Life (DFVU), the authorised agents of the Department of Information Systems (DSI) and the registrar's office concerned, in order to set up the first name requested.

 The data is kept throughout the period of enrolment at the university, and then, in compliance with the rules applicable to public archives.

-It is also possible to request a change of first name and/or title in the files managed by Crous (grants, housing, social, CVEC, culture, Izly, etc.).
+It is also possible to request a change of first name and/or title in the files managed by Crous (grants, housing, social affairs, CVEC, culture, Izly, etc.).